What Sustainability Metrics Should Boards Focus On?

-What Sustainability Metrics Should Boards Focus On?
 As companies increasingly focus on going green, it can be difficult for board members to know what sustainability metrics to pay attention to, considering the breadth of the topic.
 From water shortages to deforestation to greenhouse gas emissions, there are a lot of important issues.
 Yet since boards cannot manage everything, they need to focus on the metrics that are most important to the business.

 Investors have increasingly been focusing on environmental, social, and governance factors, also known as ESG factors, when deciding where to allocate money & how they should interact with the companies they currently have a stake in.
 This trend of social impact investing and ESG investing extends across many different types of investor profiles.

 Corporate boards are increasingly focusing on sustainability as shareholders, regulators, customers, and other stakeholders take action on this issue.
 While boards cannot be involved with all aspects of a company’s environmental initiatives, they can still influence their organizations to improve sustainability within the context of their board duties.

-Asset Managers Pressure Companies on ESG Asset managers are starting to put more pressure on companies regarding environmental, social, and governance (ESG) issues, as they are using their large equity ownership stakes to influence management.
+Asset managers are starting to put more pressure on companies regarding environmental, social, and governance (ESG) issues, as they are using their large equity ownership stakes to influence management.

-- How Executives Can Work with Stakeholders to Improve Sustainability
+How Can Executives Work with Stakeholders to Improve Sustainability?

-- Why Boards Should Consider Energy Data Analytics
+Why Boards Should Consider Energy Data Analytics

-- Top Benefits of RF Mesh Networks
+Top Benefits of RF Mesh Networks